sergibech/sergibech/README.md

 ### Hi there 👋.
 I'm Sergi Bech!

 - 🔭 I’m currently pursuing a MSc in Data Science.
-- 🌱 I’m currently learning new things and improving my skills everyday.
+- 🌱 I’m learning new things and improving my skills everyday.
 - 💬 Ask me about anything you want.
 - 📫 How to reach me: sergibechsala@gmail.com
 - ⚡ Fun fact: I like doing sport, watching movies and eating in good restaurants.